ukceh-rse/rsecon25-bof-ai/submission.md

 # Scratch

+Despite an initial flurry of activity as organisations raced to declare themselves...existing guidance is often too generic and outdated to be useful.

+There has been a steep rise in the voluntary use of GenAI coding tools by software professionals, including many who harbour substantive concerns about the technology.
+For RSEs who prefer not to use such tools themselves, Whether or not they are users themselves, RSEs will increasingly encounter code that has been partially or fully generated by AI --- 'opting out' is not a viable option.

+How can we avoid a future where RSEs are seen as the final 'expert review' stage in a software production pipeline in which most development is performed by researchers prompting GenAI, or even worse, cut out off the software development process altogether.

 - Early post-ChatGPT rush to put out position statements and guidance, usually top down, felt quite rushed and tick-box, in many cases have not evolved in the last 2 years despite the significant advances in the technology.

 - Are you, like we are, struggling to know what advice to give your colleagues?
 Struggling to know what's best for yourself?
 Grappling with a ... ?
 Struggling to bring divergent xyz into a coherent / unified xyz